 “For this reason I will not be negligent to remind you always of these things, though you know and are established in the present truth” (2 Peter 1:12).

 James urges Christians to “establish” their hearts in the light of the coming of Christ,

 “You also be patient.
 Establish your hearts, for the coming of the Lord is at hand” (James 5:8).

 We learn the character of this confirmation from its use in the hearts of the saints.
 Luke used “establish” of the Lord Jesus in Luke 9:51.

 “Now it came to pass, when the time had come for Him to be received up, that He steadfastly set His face to go to Jerusalem” (Luke 9:51).

-There is an onus both upon God and upon us to strengthen our faith.
+There is an onus both upon God and us to stabilize our faith.

-God will not allow us to waver in our faith if we develop our faith.
+God will not allow us to waver in our faith if we develop confidence in his Word.
 He will fix our faith to make it firm and stable in what we believe.
-God will Himself make us steady if we have positive volition toward His work on our faith system.
+God will make us steady if we have positive volition toward his work on our faith structure.

 God will put the Christian upon a solid foundation of faith.
 Christian faith is not transitory or temporary but solid as granite when we allow God to develop it.
 Athletes who discipline themselves with rigorous training develop toughness of fiber and staying power.
 Believers who seriously expand their faith will produce a tough certitude full of confidence and stability.